 But for the added cost, the researchers say the service suffers from some important limitations.
 In their view, organizations would be well advised to consider augmenting O365 with third-party apps instead of those offered by Microsoft.

-For example, the researchers say, while O365 ATP scans links and attachments, it is not effective against whaling or CEO fraud messages that typically contain no dangerous link or attachment.
+For example, the researchers say, while O365 APD scans links and attachments, it is not effective against whaling or CEO fraud messages that typically contain no dangerous link or attachment.

 Unfortunately, the attacks these platform native controls can’t catch are exactly the ones that are causing so much damage.
 Instead of hacking systems, they hack human psychology—leveraging sophisticated social engineering tricks to manipulate recipients into anxiously sending payments for fraudulent invoices, or giving up login credentials to sensitive systems, before thinking to confirm the message’s legitimacy.